 An audiologist’s job responsibilities include examining patients with hearing loss, diagnosing problems, measuring hearing loss, and fitting people for hearing aids.
 To prepare for the profession, they earn a doctoral degree in audiology and must have a state license to practice.
 Audiologists may specialize in treating seniors or children and adults.
 They work with advanced technology such as cochlear implants and undetectable hearing aids.
 One of the most fulfilling aspects of being an audiologist is witnessing patients’ improved quality of life after receiving hearing loss treatment.

-- What They Do – This professional works closely with an audiologist to serve a patient who is experiencing hearing loss.
-An audiologist’s assistant helps to clean and set up hearing test equipment.
-Also, this professional helps an audiologist to keep records of patient examinations.
-An assistant may sit down with a patient to explain the various parts of a hearing aid and how it fits into the person’s ear.
-In many cases, a person interested in becoming an audiologist works as an assistant to find out more about the day-to-day tasks of this professional.
+This professional works closely with an audiologist to assist patients who are experiencing hearing loss.
+An audiologist’s assistant is responsible for cleaning and setting up hearing test equipment, as well as maintaining records of patient examinations.
+Additionally, they may take the time to sit down with a patient and explain the various components of a hearing aid, as well as how it fits into the person’s ear.
+It is common for individuals interested in becoming an audiologist to work as an assistant in order to gain a better understanding of the day-to-day tasks involved in this profession.